hmedrano/erddap-python/README.md

 #### Griddap data request in a xarray.DataArray

-Request a data subset and store it in a fully described xarray.DataArray object.
+The user can request a data subset and store it in a fully described xarray.DataArray object.

 ```python